Leptuca cumulanta

 Leptuca cumulanta, commonly known as the heaping fiddler crab or the mangrove fiddler crab, is a species of fiddler crab native to tropical and subtropical areas of the western Atlantic.

 Taxonomy

 Previously a member of the genus Uca, the species was transferred in 2016 to the genus Leptuca when Leptuca was promoted from subgenus to genus level.

 Description

-Carapace width is approximately 12-13mm in adult males and 8-9mm in adult females.
+Carapace width is approximately 12–13 mm in adult males and 8–9 mm in adult females.
 Displaying males exhibit bright blue green carapaces.

 Distribution

 The crab can be found in Central America (Panama), South America (Venezuela, Guyana, Suriname, and Brazil), and the Caribbean (Curaçao, Jamaica, and Trinidad).
 In Brazil, the crab can be found along the coast between the states of Para and Rio de Janeiro.

 Habitat

 The species lives in brackish environments of low to moderate salinity, including mangrove stands and open mudflats.
 It lives on sandy silt and sandy clay substrate, and prefers substrate with at least some clay incorporated within it.